 In the early days of college, whenever my skin had taken a hit from my less-than-healthy habits—whether that was my insatiable appetite for coffee, my tendency to stay up all night studying, or my horrible eating habits—I would reach for a cold-pressed beet juice.
 Sure, it tasted nothing like my daily double-shot latte, but I still sipped it because I swore by its glow-inducing effects on my skin.

 Turns out I was onto something.
-It’s no secret that certain foods enhance your complexion; research and real-life testimonials alike prove there is a relation between eating well and clear, smooth skin.
+It’s no secret that certain foods enhance your complexion; research and real-life testimonials alike prove there is a relationship between eating well and clear, smooth skin.

 Drumroll, please: Oates recommends eating more cruciferous vegetables.
 She swears these vegetables are a natural “internal skin moisturizer that supercharge your inner beauty routine.”